 Therefore, when deciding who to turn to it is important to have someone with experience on your side.
-Patrick Baghdaserians is an experienced Pasadena pre-marital and post-marital agreement Lawyer and Family Law Specialist who has dealt with a great deal of cases regarding detailed agreements in his over a decade of experience.
+Patrick Baghdaserians is an experienced Pasadena pre-marital and post-marital agreement lawyer and family law specialist who has dealt with many cases regarding detailed agreements in his over a decade of experience.

 Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a consultation with Patrick Baghdaserians.

 When you are ready to get started on your pre-marital or post-marital agreement, but you are not sure where to turn for help, contact Baghdaserians Law Group for help.
 Schedule your initial consultation when you call our office at 626-460-9525.
 Or fill out our online contact form and we will reach out to you to discuss the details of your case.